 Take the R307 out of Darling towards Cape Town and turn right at the Darling Hills Road.
 After 7km turn left to the Groote Post Cellar.

-There’s also a restaurant at Groote Post, but we thought it was expensive (R500 for two, with wine but no dessert) and the food and service unspectacular.
+There’s also a restaurant at Groote Post, but we thought it was expensive - R500 for two, with wine but no dessert (in 2013) - and the food and service unspectacular.

 If the beer starts going to your head, you can order a light meal to soak it up.